amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 I hope you enjoyed this demo, and it helped you understand how to build better microservice architectures with composite primary keys.

-☕️ Find the code for this blueprint on GitHub: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key
+☕️ Find the code for the underlying blueprint for this example on GitHub: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key

-☕️ Find the example code that uses this blueprint to generate a JHipster application on GitHub: https://github.com/amarpatel-xx/jhipster-cassandra-composite-primary-key-example
+☕️ Find the example code that uses the blueprint to generate a JHipster application on GitHub: https://github.com/amarpatel-xx/jhipster-cassandra-composite-primary-key-example

 🤓 Read the following blog post, by Matt Raible, that was used as inspiration for this project: [Micro Frontends for Java Microservices](https://auth0.com/blog/micro-frontends-for-java-microservices/)